ASE G1 Maintenance and Lt. Repair Practice Test

 Answer B is wrong.
 A faulty power steering pump makes a whining or growling sound when taking turns.

 Answer C is wrong.
 Sagging and weak coils affect the vehicle's ride height.
-Vehicle riding height or ground clearance is a vital measurement that should be checked before performing a wheel alignment.
+Vehicle riding height or ground clearance is a vital measurement that should be checked before wheel alignment.
 It affects the toe, caster, and camber angles.
 Measurements are taken with a tape measure or special tool from the ground to the fender well, bumper, or control arm.

 25. A FWD vehicle drifts to the left at all speeds.
 Technician A says a misaligned engine cradle results in this condition.
 Technician B says loose motor mounts result in this drift.
 Who is correct?